Table of Content

 “The 6 unique jumping training exercises are specifically designed to attack your legs at different angles, isolating the muscles designed especially for jumping.”

-Here’s a video that explains why:
+This video explains why:

 Ask any professional trainer how to improve your vertical jump and they’ll tell you…